MoJo2600/pixelframe/README.md

 ## Components

+### Hardware

+We are using NodeMCU pro mini ESP8266 boards.
+Connect the LED strip to 5V, GND and the data pin to `D7`

 ### ESP8266 Firmware

 The firmware code is found in the base directory.
 A vscode development container can be used for easier development.